Internationalization - A growing pain for Internet protocol design

 Engineering" and builds on an old realization that smooth and interoperable

-of the Internet depends on text strings
+functioning of the Internet depends on text strings being

-by all systems connected to it.
+interpreted in the same way by all systems connected to it.
 RFC 2277

 (IETF Policy on Character Sets and Languages, January 1998) and RFC 5198